E-invoicing compliance and regulatory updates - Latvia

 • The national e-address system (e-adrese)

-• Certified PEPPOL Access Points
+• Peppol Access Points

 • Direct integration between trading partners’ systems, subject to mutual agreement